Эта страница не доступна на русском языке.

 - A project finance institution to promote market economies

-- Invests in 34 countries, from Central Europe to Central Asia
+- Invests in more than 30 countries, from Central Europe to Central Asia

 - Capital base: €20 billion

 - Cumulative investments 1991-2011: €71.1 billion in 3,374 projects

 - The EBRD is the only transition bank in the world

 - The EBRD is the first international financial institution of the post Cold War period.

 - The EBRD is the world’s newest multilateral development bank